Flooded House

 The NFIP offers training for lenders on a variety of topics.
 To receive advance notice when new training sessions are scheduled, sign up for NFIP Training Updates.

-In cases when a lender’s flood zone determination is different from that of an insurance agent, FEMA recommends that the more hazardous flood zone be used for rating, unless the building qualifies for the NFIP Grandfather Rules.
+In cases when a lender’s flood zone determination is different from that of an insurance agent, FEMA recommends that the more hazardous flood zone be used for rating.